Ssenseii/spotify-yt-dlp-downloader/readme.md

 - `spotify_scopes` controls what Spotify permissions you request.
   - The defaults support reading your playlists and your liked songs.
 - Token caching is stored at `data/spotify_tokens.json` when enabled.
+- Spotify no longer allows `localhost` as a redirect URI; use a loopback IP like `127.0.0.1`.

 ### 3) Authenticate (OAuth PKCE) in the app